blender/blender/doc/python_api/rst/bge_types/bge.types.SCA_2DFilterActuator.rst

 .. class:: SCA_2DFilterActuator(SCA_IActuator)

-   Create, enable and disable 2D filters
+   Create, enable and disable 2D filters.

    The following properties don't have an immediate effect.
    You must active the actuator to get the result.